clairesrc/inkydash/README.md

 # InkyDash
 A WFH-oriented eInk dashboard for your Raspberry Pi.
+I wanted a low-power way for my wife to quickly check if I'm currently in a meeting, so I hacked this together.

 ## Requirements
 ### Hardware